ADD CONDITION

 Renal Impairment

 It appears that there is no specific information regarding renal impairment (kidney problems) in the provided text.
-Therefore, there are no guidelines, dosage adjustments, or monitoring instructions to share for patients with kidney issues.
-If you have concerns about how your kidney health may affect your treatment, it's important to discuss this with your healthcare provider for personalized advice and recommendations.
+This means there are no dosage adjustments, special monitoring, or safety considerations outlined for patients with kidney issues.
+If you have concerns about how your kidney health may affect your treatment, it's important to discuss this with your healthcare provider, who can offer personalized guidance based on your individual situation.

 Hepatic Impairment